-If you like to read more about staying warm while camping, you might also our following articles:
+If you like to read more about staying warm while camping, you might also like our following articles:

 We love to hear from you

-Thank you for check out this Iceland packing list.
+Thank you for checking out this Iceland packing list.
 Don’t forget to download our FREE preparation guide for Iceland, which also includes a packing list with all the items I mentioned in this post!
 Just let us know where to send it below.